statsig-io/docs/docs/experiments-plus/power-analysis.md

    ![image](https://user-images.githubusercontent.com/31516123/236296790-d7768b1a-13ca-4e55-9877-bdad607d6da4.png)

 1. Select the population used to determine the metric mean and variance and to estimate the number of exposures over time.
-    - Everyone: Analysis is based on the entire user base.
+    - **Everyone**: Analysis is based on the entire user base.
-    - Targeting gate: Analysis is scoped to the set of users that pass the selected feature gate, which has been active for at least 7 days.
+    - **Targeting gate**: Analysis is scoped to the set of users who pass the selected feature gate, which must have been active for at least 7 days.
 Choose this option when you plan to use a targeting gate for the experiment.
-Note: This will trigger an offline query, you'll be notified when results are ready.
-    - [Coming soon] Past experiment: Analysis is based on data collected from in a previous experiment.
+    - **Past experiment**: Analysis is based on data collected from in a previous experiment.
 Use this option when the new experiment will impact a similar user base or part of the product as the previous one.
+    - **Qualifying event**: Analysis is scoped to the set of users who logged the event specified.
 2. Select a metric of interest (or multiple metrics for a targeting gate analysis)
 3. Select the type of analysis to perform:
     - Fixed Allocation: You know the available allocation, the tool tells you the expected MDE for each duration